adapttive/advance-grid/README.md

 # advanced-grid
-module for Magento2 provides enhanced ui grid with refresh and condition filters
+Module for Magento2 provides enhanced ui grid with refresh and conditional filters